openstack/networking-sfc/doc/source/ovs_driver_and_agent_workflow.rst

   packets to the next-hop Compute node via tunnels, or to the next Service VM port on that Compute node.
 Integration bridge will terminate a Service Function Path.

-The OVS Agent will use the mpls header to transport the chain path identifier and chain hop index.
-The mpls label will transport the chain path identifier, and the mpls ttl will transport the chain hop index.
+The OVS Agent will use the MPLS header to transport the chain path identifier and chain hop index.
+The MPLS label will transport the chain path identifier, and the MPLS ttl will transport the chain hop index.
 The following packet encapsulation will be used::

     IPv4 Packet: